Dream Food / Doll Fuel

 two-piece suit.
 The occupants were about five feet in height.

 Smooth shaven, they appeared to "resemble Italians."
-They had dark
+They had

 hair and skin and wore outfits with turtleneck tops and knit helmets.